bluejsx/bluejsx.github.io/src/components/article.md

   import { useAttr } from '@vanillajsx/vjsx'
   useAttr(elem: Element, propName: string, defaultValue: any)
   ```
-  - This sets custom property variable on your element.
+  - This defines custom property setter/getter on your element.
-  - This makes you able to listen the value change using `watch` listener:
+  - You are able to listen the value change using watch listener:
     ```ts
     elem.watch(propName: string, (newValue) => void)
     ```